keithfancher/tvmv/README.md

 ## Overview / Features

-`tvmv` is a minimal, (almost-)zero-config command-line tool to bulk-rename your ripped or (legally!) downloaded TV episode files.
+`tvmv` is a minimal, zero-config command-line tool to bulk-rename your ripped or (legally!) downloaded TV episode files.
 It has sane defaults, talks to a sane API, and produces useful filenames that are human- and media-server-friendly.

 - [x] Easily rename episode files, subtitles, or any other type of file using